 “I’m not really comfortable sharing that information.
 I would prefer to focus on the value I can add to this company and not what I’m paid at my current job.”

-“I don’t have a specific number in mind for a desired salary, and you know better than I do what value my skillset and experience could bring to your company.
+“I don’t have a specific number in mind for the desired salary, and you know better than I do what value my skill set and experience could bring to your company.
 I want this move to be a big step forward for me in terms of both responsibility and compensation.”

 If they pressure you by saying something like:

 “I just need to be sure the salary range works for your requirements, so we don’t waste each other’s time.”